Naïve (song)

 "Naïve" is a song by British indie rock band the Kooks.
 It was released on 27 March 2006 as the fourth single from their debut studio album, Inside In/Inside Out (2006).
-"Naïve" charted at number five on the UK Singles Chart, becoming the UK's 19th-best-selling single of 2006 and earning a quadruple platinum certification from the British Phonographic Industry (BPI) in 2022.
-The song additionally reached number 15 in Flanders and New Zealand as well as number 22 on the US Billboard Modern Rock Tracks chart.
+"Naïve" charted at number five on the UK Singles Chart, becoming the UK's 19th-best-selling single of 2006 and earning a sextuple platinum certification from the British Phonographic Industry (BPI) in 2025.
+The song also reached number 15 in Flanders and New Zealand as well as number 22 on the US Billboard Modern Rock Tracks chart.